Last Updated on October 18, 2023

-In the past, government shutdowns typically have had a minor impact on the operations of agencies that are fee-funded, such as U.S. Citizens and Immigration Services (USCIS) and the Department of State.
-Moreover, U.S. Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE) were considered essential and as such, they continued operating during prior government shutdowns.
+In the past, government shutdowns typically have had a minor impact on the operations of agencies that are fee-funded, such as U.S. Citizenship and Immigration Services (USCIS) and the Department of State.
+The government considered U.S. Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE) essential.
+As such, they continued operating during prior government shutdowns.

 It’s important to note that although these agencies continued to operate during past government shutdowns, there were still delays to some immigration-related functions.
 The 2018-2019 shutdown had a minimal impact on immigration because most pertinent agencies were able to maintain operations.
 However, the 2013 shutdown caused significant disruptions to employment-based immigration processing after the Department of Labor suspended operations.

-If the DOL suspends operations during a government shutdown, LCAs cannot be processed and therefore H-1B, H-1B1 and E-3 petitions cannot be filed with USCIS or processed by Consular Posts abroad.
-This may result in lapses in status for foreign nationals nearing expiration of their work authorization or delays for employers hiring new employees in H or E status.
+If the DOL suspends operations during a government shutdown, they cannot process LCAs.
+Therefore, employers will not be able to file H-1B, H-1B1 and E-3 petitions with USCIS or the Department of State.
+This may result in lapses in status for foreign nationals nearing the expiration of their work authorization and delays for employers hiring new employees on these work visas.

-Additionally, a pause in processing of ETA 9089 applications at the DOL will delay green card processes.
+Additionally, a pause in DOL processing will delay green card processes.
 This may result in some foreign nationals having a gap in their U.S. status and work authorization.
-In some cases, employers may need to redo the recruitment processes if an ETA 9089 cannot be filed within the required time frame.
+In some cases, employers may need to redo the recruitment processes if they cannot file an ETA 9089 within the required time frame.

 While these delays remain a risk in the event of a government shutdown, the government may provide some mediation for employers and foreign nationals.
-For example, in 2013, USCIS announced that it would forgive certain late filings in the aftermath of a government shutdown.
+For example, in 2013, USCIS announced that it would forgive certain late filings once the government resumed operations.

 Immigration and How to Prepare for a Government Shutdown

 To mitigate the impact of a government shutdown, employers may want to consider coordinating with their immigration counsel to prepare for scenarios that may impact their organization.
-In addition, employers can prepare for a shutdown by considering the following best practices:
+Employers can prepare for a shutdown by considering the following best practices:

-- Start dates for newly hired H-1B employees may need to be postponed if certification of an LCA will be delayed.
+- Start dates for newly hired H-1B, H-1B1, and E-3 employees may need to be postponed if certification of an LCA will be delayed.

-- Identifying foreign national employees with upcoming expiration dates that may face gaps in status and work authorization.
+- Identify foreign national employees with upcoming expiration dates that may face gaps in status and work authorization.

-- Prepare for possibility of incurring additional expense to redo processes if filing windows are missed (primarily ETA 9089).
+- Prepare for the possibility of incurring additional expenses to redo processes if filing windows are missed (primarily ETA 9089).

 - Contact Congressional representatives to convey the shutdown’s negative impact on your organization.